arctrong/md2html/readme.txt

 ----------------------------------------------------------------------------------------------------
 # Source Markdown document

-Apart from the standard Markdown elements, this utility recognizes page _metadata_ that is included in the source text in format:
+The source text may contain the page _metadata_ that is processed by this utility and is not a part of the Markdown syntax.
+The format of the page metadata is:

 ````
 <!--METADATA {"title": "My title"} -->
 ````

-This must be the first non-space text in the document, otherwise it will be ignored.
-The `METADATA` keyword is case-insensitive.
-There must be no spaces before `METADATA` keyword and must be at least one whitespace after.
+It must be the first non-space text in the document, otherwise it will be ignored.
+The `METADATA` keyword is case-insensitive and must follow directly after the opening marker `<!--` without any space.
 The metadata content must be a valid _JSON_ text, that means that the keys are case-sensitive and must be enclosed in double quotes.
 Also it must be an object (i.e. in curly braces).

+> __NOTE!__ Opening `<!--` and closing markers `-->` must not be used inside  the metadata
+> section.
+Also consecutive hyphens `--` inside HTML comments probably may be a problem in some
+> browsers.
+In JSON strings Unicode entities may be used to resolve these issues, i.e. string
+> `"<!\u002D-text-\u002D>"` will be interpreted as `"<!--text-->"`.
+Still, depending on the
+> page content and the context, opening and closing markers, even when escaped, may cause
+> unexpected effects.
+Check it first if you really need to use these symbols.

+If page metadata section found but its content cannot be recognized it will ignored.
+If verbose mode is on then a warning message will be output in the console.

-For now the only parameter, `title` of type string (i.e. it must be in double quotes), is supported.
-It defines the default page title.
-The title specified by the command line arguments will override the title defined in the page metadata.
+As for now, the only parameter `title` of type string (i.e. it must always be in double quotes) is supported that defines the default page title.
+The title defined by the command line arguments (if any) will override the default page title.

 ----------------------------------------------------------------------------------------------------
 # Templates